SalesTim/tech-hub/src/app/connectors/power-platform-connector.md

 ```
 SalesTim Power Platform Connector client secret
 ```
-- Select the option `Never` to prevent this secret to expire in the future, and click `Add`
+- Select the expiration option, and click `Add`
 - Copy the `Client secret` value (be careful, it will only be shown once), and keep it as we're gonna reuse it later.
 You can temporarily paste it here:

 **Client secret**: